Mathematical methods in region-based theories of space: the case of Whitehead points: The informal construction

 One way is to write down axioms that could be justified by how we seem to experience regions and their relations.
-We may engage both \emph{parthood} and \emph{contact}, as \citet{deLaguna-PLS} and \citet{Tarski-FGS} did, or only just one of them, as was done by \citet{Whitehead-PR}.
+We may engage both \emph{parthood} and \emph{contact}, as many authors did, or only just one of them, as was done originally by \citet{Whitehead-PR}.
 Let `$\ingr$' and `$\con$' be the two symbols that denote, respectively, \emph{parthood} and (binary) \emph{contact}.
 We read `$x\ingr y$' as \emph{$x$ is part of $y$} and `$x\con y$, as \emph{$x$ is contact with $y$} or $x$ \emph{touches} $y$.
-The most reasonable axioms for the former are probably those for one of the possible systems of mereology\footnote{See e.g. \citep{Pietruszczak-FTP} and \citep{Varzi-M}} that is a~faithful representation of spatio-temporal properties between regions and their parts.
-One of their consequences is that there is no empty region, which is empirically natural yet technically awkward.
-For contact, the standard axioms to be assumed are the following: every region is in contact with itself: $x\con y$, the contact is symmetrical: if $x\con y$, then $y\con x$; if $x\con y$ and $y$ is part of $z$, then $x\con y$, which intuitively means that if $x$ touches $y$, then every region of which $y$ is part must also touch $x$.
+The most reasonable axioms for the former are probably those for one of the possible systems of mereology\footnote{See e.g. \citep{Pietruszczak-M-eng,Pietruszczak-FTP} and \citep{Varzi-M} for expositions of various mereological theories.} that is a~faithful representation of spatio-temporal properties between regions and their parts.
+For contact, the standard axioms to be assumed are the following: every region is in contact with itself: $x\con x$, the contact is symmetrical: if $x\con y$, then $y\con x$; if $x\con y$ and $y$ is part of $z$, then $x\con z$, which intuitively means that if $x$ touches $y$, then every region of which $y$ is part must also touch $x$.
 This is the axiomatic basis.
 Other axioms may be introduced, and we will get back to this in the sequel.
 The way of proceeding directly from the sense data to axioms of a~theory can be named, after \cite{Pratt-Hartmann-EARIRBTOS}, the \emph{empiricist} approach.

 The objective is to capture the notion of \emph{point}, and the most famous such a try-out from the beginnings of region-based theories goes back to Alfred N. \citet{Whitehead-PR}.
 His complicated characterization of contact and definition of point extends over six pages of \emph{Process and reality} and is preceded by 24 assumptions and 15 other definitions, a solid overkill, to say the least.
-Let's get straight to the bottom of Whitehead's points as easy as it gets.
-The difference between his approach and ours is mainly in the fact that the English logician assumed only contact as basic and defined parthood in its terms, but we will engage both relations from the beginning.
-From the point of view of the essence of the construction, the difference is irrelevant.
-We will not delve into Whitehead's philosophical motivations.
+Let's get straight to the bottom of Whitehead's points as easy as it gets without delving into Whitehead's philosophical motivations.
 For these, we refer the interested reader to the excellent exposition of \cite{Varzi-PHOC}.